 - That person did not execute the agreement voluntarily; or

 - The agreement was unconscionable when it was executed and, before execution of the agreement, that person (i) was not provided a fair and reasonable disclosure of the property or financial obligations of the other party; and (ii) did not voluntarily and expressly waive, in writing, any right to disclosure of the property or financial obligations of the other party beyond the disclosure provided.

 - Any issue of unconscionability of a premarital agreement shall be decided by the court as a matter of law.
 Recitations in the agreement shall create a prima facie presumption that they are factually correct.

 - If a marriage is determined to be void, an agreement that would otherwise have been a premarital agreement shall be enforceable only to the extent necessary to avoid an inequitable result.

 - An issue of unconscionability of a premarital agreement shall be decided by the court as a matter of law.

 Can you amend a Virginia prenup?

 Yes!
-After marriage, a Nevada prenuptial agreement may be amended or revoked by written agreement, and signed by the parties to the agreement.
+After marriage, a Virginia prenuptial agreement may be amended or revoked by written agreement, and signed by the parties to the agreement.
 Read the fine print here.

 Basics for your Virginia Prenup